 The Role of Cybersecurity in Enterprise Risk Management (ERM)

-What is enterprise risk management (ERM)?
+What is Enterprise Risk Management (ERM)?

 Leadership and Ownership

-Let’s take a look at three advantages of working cybersecurity measures into your enterprise risk management program:
+Let’s take a look at three advantages of working cybersecurity measures into your Enterprise Risk Management program:

 1. Align more closely with strategic business objectives

 With emerging technologies designed to increase efficiency, each organization’s ERM program should be unique to serve their specific operational needs.
 A business’s technology needs are not universal, and what works for one organization might not work for another.
-An enterprise risk management strategy tailors its risk response to each organization’s unique digital ecosystem, including factors like financial risk and regulatory compliance.
+An enterprise-level risk management strategy tailors its risk response to each organization’s unique digital ecosystem, including factors like financial risk and regulatory compliance.

-3. Increased visibility and transparency
+Increased visibility and transparency

 Many organizations already have the information required to create a business context within an enterprise.
 Initiatives like meeting compliance standards, business continuity, disaster recovery, and data protection work together to highlight threats and their potential impact.
 The problem arises when organizations try to efficiently manage all of that data and turn it into actionable intelligence.